What are System Apps?

 How to Blacklist/Whitelist System Apps

-With Hexnode MDM, you can blacklist or whitelist apps on Android and iOS devices.
+With Hexnode MDM, you can blacklist or whitelist apps on Android, iOS, and macOS devices.
 Blacklisting restricts users from using specific apps on the devices whereas whitelisting restricts users to using specific apps on devices.

 To remove system apps on your device,